spatial-andrewc/google-maps-ai-assistant/README.md

 ### Overview

-A small and scrappy app to explore a couple of technologies I've been interested in.
+A small and scrappy app to explore a few technologies I've been interested in.
 These are Langgraph, OpenAI Agents SDK, and Playwright.
-This app uses Playwright to login to a user's Google account and add's AI generated recommendations to places in a Google Maps saved list.
+This app uses Playwright to login to a user's Google account and add's AI generated recommendations to places in a Google Maps saved list (interestingly, Google doesn't expose an API for Saved Places).
 The recommendations are specific to the user based on information saved in their traveller profile.

 A fun next step would be to make the browser automation add recommended locations to the user's map as new saved locations.